A Deep Learning based Detection Method for Combined Integrity-Availability Cyber Attacks in Power System

 Broadly speaking, three hierarchical approaches can be implemented to counter the cyberphysical attacks, namely protection, detection, and mitigation \cite{ahmed19unsupervised}.
 The protection is an attack prevention mechanism that can reject common attack attempts.
-However, it is too hard and costly to protect all the RTUs in the grid and a complete attack rejection is unrealistic \cite{yang14false}, The second stage is attack detection where \textit{model-based} and \textit{data-driven} algorithms are two prevalent methods \cite{musleh19survey}.
-The third approach is attack mitigation, i.e. the real operational state should be retrieved once an attack alarm is raised in the detection stage \cite{wu20extreme}.
+However, it is too hard and costly to protect all the RTUs in the grid and a complete attack rejection is unrealistic \cite{yang14false}.
+The second stage is attack detection where \textit{model-based} and \textit{data-driven} algorithms are two prevalent methods \cite{musleh19survey}.
+The third approach is attack mitigation.
+In \cite{lai2019tri}, a tri-level optimization algorithm is proposed to restore the operation after attack with minimum restoration duration.
 As the dynamic power system model is hard to track and construct, the model-based detection may easily fail on unseen attack attempts and suffer from detection delay.
 Consequently, this paper focuses on the detection of cyber attacks using data-driven method while we leave the discussions on the model-based methods in \cite{musleh19survey}.